thelfer/tfel/docs/web/drucker-prager-cap.md

 ## Local variables

-Local variables are helpers variables that are accessible in each code blocks during the all the integration of the behaviour:
+Local variables are helper variables that are accessible in each code block during the whole integration of the behaviour:

 ~~~~{.cpp}
 @LocalVariable real tg;